0x7183/common-cw-examples/anchor/README.md

 - The code in `querier` interact with Anchor Protocol
 - The code in `handler` handle all the interaction with our Smart Contract

+This code is a simplified version of [Pluton Protocol](https://github.com/0x7183/pluton-protocol-core).

 You can Interact with this Smart Contract using this **TESTNET** address:

 ```